Garrafao/TokenChange/README.md

 ### Example count-based:

-In this first example I will additionally explain what the parameters mean.

 1) Create a type vector for each word type of the CCOHA2 corpus by counting and applying PPMI and SVD reduction.

-The parameters are the vector type (`svd`), the path to the corpus (`Data/ccoha2.txt.gz`), the path where to store the type vectors (`Files/Vectors/FirstOrder/matrix.npz`) and the path where to store the word-to-index-dictionary (`Files/Vectors/FirstOrder/w2i.npz.npy`).

 ```python
 ipython WordSenseClustering/WordVectors.py Data/ccoha2.txt.gz svd
 ```

-2) Create lemmatized token vectors for all occurrences of a pseudoword ("monetary/gothic") by summing up all co-occurring type vectors, using their iDf value as weight.
+2) Create lemmatized token vectors for all occurrences of a pseudoword ("monetary/gothic") by summing up all co-occurring type vectors in a window of size 20, using their iDf value as weight.

-The parameters are the path to the stored type vectors (`Files/Vectors/FirstOrder/matrix.npz`), the path to the file that contains the file to the test sentences (`Data/monetary.csv`), the path to the stored word-to-index file (`Files/Vectors/FirstOrder/w2i.npz.npy`), the path where to store the token vectors (`Files/Vectors/SecondOrder/Vectors.npz`), the window size for words to be in context of each other (`20`), the path to the corpus, in order to calculate the iDf values (`Data/ccoha2.txt.gz`), the type of sentences (`lemma`).
 ```python
 ipython WordSenseClustering/CountBasedVectors.py Data/ccoha2.txt.gz Data/monetary.csv lemma 20
 ```

-3) Cluster the vectors and compare to expected clustering.

-The parameters are the path to the token vectors (`Files/Vectors/SecondOrder/Vectors.npz`), the path to the test sentences, in order to know the expected clustering (Data/monetary.csv), the initialization type (`gaac`), the number of desired clusters (`2`), the path where to store the actual clustering labels (`Files/Clustering/cluster_labels.csv`), the path where to store the cluster performance scores (`Files/Clustering/cluster_scores.csv`).
+3) Cluster the token vectors into two clusters, using GAAC for the cluster initialization and compare the result with the expected clustering, using the mean adjusted rand index and the cluster accuracy score.
+The performance scores and the actual clustering labels will automatically be stored in `Files/Clustering/cluster_scores.csv` and `Files/Clustering/cluster_labels.csv`.
 ```python
 ipython WordSenseClustering/Clustering.py Data/monetary.csv gaac 2
 ```